Welcome to Portland, Oregon

 If you are new to Portland, consider joining a few Pedalpalooza rides.
 Pedalpalooza is a series of themed rides that happens all summer.
 Bowie vs. Prince, Impromptu Poetry, LGBTQ, Parliament Funkadelic vs. The Meters?
 You are likely to find it here.

-In the summer, PBOT (Portland Bureau of Transportation) run Sunday Parkways events, for family-friendly rolls through town.
+In the summer, PBOT (Portland Bureau of Transportation) runs Sunday Parkways events, for family-friendly rolls through town.

 Not accustomed to practical cycling (commuting, errands)?

 Completely understandable.
 While this kind of cycling may be the norm in parts of Europe, this is not Europe.
 The best way to get started, I believe, is to take some leisurely rides when you are not in a hurry.
-East of the Willamette River, it is mostly grid streets.
-So is relatively easy to find your way.
+East of the Willamette River, it is mostly grid streets, so it's relatively easy to find your way.
 Northeast and Southeast, and Northwest and Southwest Portland are divided by Burnside Street.
 I recommend starting East of the river, it's a bit less confusing.
 Or join some Pedalpalooza rides.

 Other resources